Erik84750/Nextion_DCC-EX_enclosure/README.md

   ![Rotary Encoder top view - basic wiring](https://github.com/Erik84750/Nextion_DCC-EX_enclosure/assets/20128852/7874d2f4-88f7-4a9a-8dbd-0af8db7db52f)

   d. the 2 front LED's are 3mm.
-See drawing right below for instructions on cutting/removing/resoldering 3mm LED's on casing front
+See drawing right below for instructions on cutting/removing/resoldering 3mm LED's on casing front.
+"1" shows LED's to be removed from PCB.
+"2" shows LED to be cut to minimize idle current flow.

   e. the external tethering jack 3.5mm receptacle needs to be this version as a reference: https://tinyurl.com/3r4jh7u7